ivotron/atos/README.md

 git add -u
 git commit -m "I worked hard and implemented many things"

+# parametrize execution
+echo "my configs for a particular execution" > params.conf

 # execute and generate some results
-exec program -c params.conf
+exec program -c params.conf > execution.out

-# commit anything that is not being tracked by git
+# commit anything that is not being tracked by git.
+In this
+# particular case, files params.conf and execution.out
 vio commit -m "the result of my hard work"
 ```